Albina Seventh-day Adventist Church (German)

 - F. Joerg

-In 1891, the Portland City Directory shows that Friedrich and his family, along with his father Johann Jörg, were living in Albina at 852 Vancouver Avenue (now 4004 N Vancouver Avenue).
-The church location was listed as the southeast corner of the intersection of Vancouver Avenue and Cedar (now Failing Street).
-The church was listed at the same location though the 1893 City Directory.
+The 1891 Albina City Directory shows that Friedrich, his family, and his father, Johann Jörg, lived in Albina at 852 Vancouver Avenue (now 4004 N Vancouver Avenue).
+The church location was listed at the southeast corner of the intersection of Vancouver Avenue and Cedar (now Failing Street).
 In 1894, the church was located at 374 Russell (now near 329 NE Russell).
-By 1895, the church relocated again to 585 Union Avenue (now 2801 NE Martin Luther King Jr. Boulevard) and continues there until 1902.
-The building on Union Avenue was designed by the German born architect, Henry C. Dittrich*.
-In 1902, the church moved to E. 11th on the southwest corner of E. Everett.
+By 1895, the church relocated again to 585 Union Avenue (later 2801 NE Union Ave.) and continued there until 1901.
+The PastPortland.com website indicates that Henry C. Dittrich was the architect of the church on Union Avenue (see notes below).
+In 1902, the church location changed to the southwest corner of E. Everett and E. 11th, and Frederick Jorg remained as the pastor.
+In 1903, the City Directory lists Frederick Jorg as the leader of the Seventh-day Adventist Church at 722 Mississippi.
+After 1903, he was no longer listed as the pastor of any German Seventh-day Adventist Church in Portland.

 Ludwig Spady, another Volga German pioneer in Portland, served as an officer in this church.
 His wife, Anna Elisabeth, was the daughter of Friedrich Jörg.

 It is likely that the George and Anna Betz family also attended this church.
-The Henry and Elizabeth Schreiber and the George and Elizabeth Schreiber families were also Seventh-day Adventists and may have been members of Pastor Jörg's congregations in West Union and later in Albina.
+The Henry and Elizabeth Schreiber and the George and Elizabeth Schreiber families were also Seventh-day Adventists.
+They may have been members of Pastor Jörg's congregations in West Union and later in Albina.

-The church continued until at least 1911.
 Friedrich Jörg died on September 29, 1912.
 Elder H.W.
-Cottrell of the Western Conference of the Seventh-day Adventist Churches spoke at his well attended funeral.
-Friedrich was buried at the Rose City Cemetery in Portland.
+Cottrell, President of the Western Conference of the Seventh-day Adventist Churches, spoke at his very well-attended funeral at the Adventist church at 202 NE Skidmore and Mallory.
+He was laid to rest at the Rose City Cemetery in Portland.

 Ludwig Spady, another Volga German pioneer in Portland, served as an officer in this church.
 His wife, Anna Elisabeth, was the daughter of Friedrich Jörg.

 It is likely that the George and Anna Betz family also attended this church.
-The Henry and Elizabeth Schreiber and the George and Elizabeth Schreiber families were also Seventh-day Adventists and may have been members of Pastor Jörg's congregations in West Union and later in Albina.
+The Henry and Elizabeth Schreiber and the George and Elizabeth Schreiber families were also Seventh-day Adventists.
+They may have been members of Pastor Jörg's congregations in West Union and later in Albina.

-The church continued until at least 1911.
 Friedrich Jörg died on September 29, 1912.
 Elder H.W.
-Cottrell of the Western Conference of the Seventh-day Adventist Churches spoke at his well attended funeral.
-Friedrich was buried at the Rose City Cemetery in Portland.
+Cottrell, President of the Western Conference of the Seventh-day Adventist Churches, spoke at his very well-attended funeral at the Adventist church at 202 NE Skidmore and Mallory.
+He was laid to rest at the Rose City Cemetery in Portland.

 Sources